ObitoDevv/StreamLine/README.md

 # SteamLine

-A secure chat-application build with firebase , react and node.
+## A secure chat-application build with firebase , react and node.
 It has the sign up authentication and end-to-end encrypted messaging feature.

-Resources
  Readme
 # Getting Started with Create React App